-- Details should be reported on gross basis i.e. without netting off the credit note, debit note and amendments. - Should include supply made through E-commerce operator and supplies made to UINs. - Any stock transfer made between distinct persons (two units of same entity), then it would have to be reported here, even though the same does not form part of the consolidated financial statements.
+- Details should be reported on a gross basis i.e. without netting off the credit note, debit note and amendments. - Should include supply made through E-commerce operator and supplies made to UINs. - Any stock transfer made between distinct persons (two units of same entity), then it would have to be reported here, even though the same does not form part of the consolidated financial statements.

-- Value under this table shall not include supplies on which tax is to be paid by the recipient on reverse charge basis. - The information under this table can be verified from Table 4A and 4C of Form GSTR-1.
+- Value under this table shall not include supplies on which tax is to be paid by the recipient on reverse charge basis. - The information under this table can be verified from Table 4A and 4C of Form GSTR-1 as amended by Form GSTR 1A, if any.